What interim orders are and how they are applied

 The panel must review interim orders every six months or if new evidence relevant to the order has become available.

 The statutory review of interim orders can take place at a meeting in some cases.

 At an interim order review hearing the panel can continue, replace, vary the order or revoke it.

 Extension of interim orders

 A panel can impose an interim order for a maximum of 18 months.
 If the period of the interim order is coming to an end and the case is not yet concluded, the NMC can apply to the High Court (in England, Wales and Northern Ireland) or the Court of Session (in Scotland) for an extension of the interim order.
 The Court can extend the interim order for up to 12 months at a time.
 The Court also has the power to substitute an interim conditions of practice order for an interim suspension order and vice versa

 Interim orders pending appeal

-When a panel imposes a conditions of practice order, suspension order or striking-off order at a substantive hearing the order cannot take effect until 28 days after the nurse or midwife has been told about the decision.
+When a panel imposes a conditions of practice order, suspension order or striking-off order at a substantive hearing the order cannot take effect until 28 days after the nurse, midwife or nursing associate has been told about the decision.

-If the nurse or midwife lodges an appeal the order does not take effect until the appeal has been considered.
+If the nurse, midwife or nursing associate lodges an appeal the order does not take effect until the appeal has been considered.
 Therefore the panel at the substantive hearing has the power to impose an interim order to cover the period until the substantive order takes effect or until an appeal has been dealt with.